varabyte/kobweb-intellij-plugin/README.md

 Before publishing, you should make sure you've reviewed the following checklist:

 * The `kobweb-ide-plugin` version in the `libs.version.toml` is correct (and does *not* end in a `-SNAPSHOT` suffix).
-* The `intellij-plugin` version is up-to-date.
+* The `intellij-platform` version is up-to-date.
-  * See [this page](https://plugins.jetbrains.com/docs/intellij/tools-gradle-intellij-plugin.html) for the latest version.
+  * See [this page](https://plugins.jetbrains.com/docs/intellij/tools-intellij-platform-gradle-plugin.html) for the latest version.
-* The `intellij.version` property in the `build.gradle.kts` file is set to as low a version as possible (to maximize compatibility).
+* The `intellijPlatform.intellijIdeaCommunity(<version>)` declaration in the `dependencies` block of the `build.gradle.kts` file is set to as low a version as possible (to maximize compatibility).
-* The `patchPlugin.untilBuild` property still encompasses the latest EAP version.
+* The `ideaVersion.untilBuild` property still encompasses the latest EAP version.
 * The [CHANGELOG.md](CHANGELOG.md) file has been updated with the new version and its changes.
 * You've tested the plugin locally by running `:plugin:buildPlugin` and installing it from disk.
-* You've verified plugin compatibility by running `:plugin:runPluginVerifier` (or checking [GitHub CI](https://github.com/varabyte/kobweb-intellij-plugin/actions/workflows/verify.yml)).
+* You've verified plugin compatibility by running `:plugin:verifyPlugin` (or checking [GitHub CI](https://github.com/varabyte/kobweb-intellij-plugin/actions/workflows/verify.yml)).
 * You've created a release on https://github.com/varabyte/kobweb-intellij-plugin
   * The version should have the pattern "vX.Y.Z".